zhanxw/rvtests/README.md

 # Introduction

 Rvtests, which stands for Rare Variant tests, is a flexible software package for genetic association studies.
 It is designed to support unrelated individual or related (family-based) individuals.
 Both quantitative trait and binary trait are supported.
 It includes a variety of association tests (e.g. single variant score test, burden test, variable threshold test, SKAT test, fast linear mixed model score test).
 It takes [VCF][vcf] format as genotype input file and takes PLINK format phenotype file and covariate file.

-From our practice, it is capable to analyze 8,000 related individuals using less than 400 Mb memory.
+With new implementation of the BOLT-LMM algorithm, our software package is capable of analyzing datasets of up to 1 million individuals in linear mixed models on a computer workstation, which makes our tool ideally suited for analyzing large biobank scale datasets, such as UK Biobank.

 [vcf]: http://www.1000genomes.com/